KawiraSharon/techPurge_projects/README.md

 Instructions go here
 Contributors:
 First person on the moon : Lewis, Hello
+Second person to join the space : Jahath